 Governor Murphy's Executive Order 100 directed NJDEP to identify specific rules, guidance documents and other regulatory mechanisms to revise by integrating climate change considerations.
 NJ PACT was created to address this targeted regulatory reform that will modernize the land use rules in New Jersey.
 This has the potential to include changes to DEP's Coastal Zone Management Rules, Freshwater Wetlands Rules, Flood Hazard Control Act Rules, and any other regulations that address flooding and chronic inundation.
+It is anticipated that the proposed rules will be published in the New Jersey Register in January 2022.
 Farm Bureau will continue to be active in monitoring this reform.